 Between Silos 2013 - TimelineBack

 For the 2013 A+W•NZ Exhibition held in Auckland, named Between Silos, a Timeline was prepared by Marianne Calvelo, with Joy Roxas (Design) and Lynda Simmons (Curation, Research) assisting.
-Marianne now works at Stephenson and Turner in Wellington.
+The Timeline formed part of Marianne Calvelo's thesis, Mad Women: Legitimising Public Domesticity (2013), and Marianne was a Finalist in the 2013 NZIA Student Award with the full project.

 The A+W•NZ Timeline is organised in five panels - see the panel pdf's on the following links;